akshaisarma/COMSW6111_P1/code/README.txt

 	* display_search: use the tool script web_query.py to search Bing by the query and display search results.
 Users can give feedbacks by user interface.

 	* feedback_summary: compute the precision by retrieved results.
-Return True if more search is needed; otherwise return False (if number of relevant results is 0, or desired precision is reached)
+Return True if more search is needed; otherwise return False (if number of relevant results is 0, or desired precision is reached).

-	* ranking: for each result, removes stopwords, ranks the word, augments the query and returns True if the query can be augmented, otherwise returns False
+	* ranking: for each result, removes stopwords, ranks the word, augments the query and returns True if the query can be augmented, otherwise returns False.

 	* applyRanking: compute the ranking score for a given word.
 Applies our ranking algorithm, based on Rocchio, depending on various factors, such as if it is a Title word, capitalized in the Summary etc.
 	It is called by function ranking.

 	* augmentQuery: adds up to two new words to the query.
-Returns True if it could else False.
+Returns True if it could, else False.
 Also, changes scores for all the words to alpha*scores for next iteration.
 	It is called by function ranking.

+	* reorderQuery: re-order the words in the expanded query, according to the co-occurance of word pairs in relevant documents.
+	It is called in the end of function augmentQuery.

 -------------------------------------------------------------
 e) A detailed description of your query-modification method